 In addition, many people in Kahlotus have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.

-As is often the case in a small city, Kahlotus doesn't have a public transportation system that people use for their commute.
+Kahlotus is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Kahlotus has a very low overall level of education: only 6.86% of people over 25 hold a 4-year college degree or higher.